Wilfried Zaha had a point to prove when he stepped out at St James’ Park on February 25th, 2010.

 “I said to Paul: ‘I’ll go and take the youth-team and I’ll do a couple of sessions and just see what’s in there.’
 And Wilf was one.
 We looked at Wilf and said: ‘He’s alright, Wilf, this kid’s alright.
 Let’s bring him up with us.’

-“The first thing I noticed about him when he trained with the first-team was that some people can ruin a session - he never did that as a young player.
+“The first thing I noticed about him when he trained with the first-team was that some people can ruin a session - he never did that.
 He added a quality to our training sessions.
 The other thing I noticed about him was he obviously had really good feet, his technique was good, but he was quite tough.
 The first-team players would kick him all over the place and he’d just get on with it.”

 Already established with the seniors, Cadogan elaborates on the youngster’s qualities and how he made his opportunity count: “Stepping up to the youth-team he was confident, and stepping up to the first-team he was the same.
 You are playing with men, with experience, but he didn’t give a damn.
 He was himself.